waldemarhorwat/integer-roots/README.md

 These will produce an infinite series of successively more accurate real number approximations of the square or cube root of *n*.

-## Computing Square Roots
+## Newton's Method on Integers

 The basic Newton's method uses real numbers and produces an infinite series of approximations.
-Let's modify it to use only integer arithmetic to find integer square roots truncated towards 0.
+Let's modify it to use only integer arithmetic to find integer square or cube roots truncated towards 0.
 Later we'll show that we'll arrive at the exact answer in finitely many operations.
-A similar algorithm is described on [Wikipedia's entry on integer square roots](https://en.wikipedia.org/wiki/Integer_square_root) but without the detailed proof of correctness.
+A similar algorithm for square roots is described on [Wikipedia's entry on integer square roots](https://en.wikipedia.org/wiki/Integer_square_root) but without the detailed proof of correctness.

-## Square Root Algorithm
+### Square Root Algorithm

 The algorithm used to compute *BigIntSqrt*(*n*) where *n* is a nonnegative integer can be stated mathematically as follows: